Skip to main content

 Asado Negro

-Beef roast cooked in dark, sweet sauce made with panela (raw cane sugar) and spices.
-Traditional Sunday meal.
+Beef braised slowly in a dark, sweet sauce built on panela (raw cane sugar) and spices.
+A Sunday meal in many households.

 Tostones